jordinl/landscaper/README.md

 # Landscapist

 Easily create a Landscape from a collection of images.
+Inspired by [cncf/landscapeapp](https://github.com/cncf/landscapeapp) with simplicity and extensibility in mind.

+Landscapist does not care where the data to create a landscape comes from (whether that's Crunchbase, GitHub or something else).
+Instead each landscape creator should either write the data manually in `landscape.json` or write scripts that pull such information from 3rd party sources.

 ## Requirements